TakuikaNinja/beat_bruteforcer/README.md

 1. Download and extract [Cosmopolitan Libc](https://justine.lol/cosmopolitan/download.html) to the directory (tiny is perferred).
 1. Run `make` and the binaries should be made.

-Note: There is currently an issue where binaries built with the latest GCC causes them to crash on Windows.
+Note: There is currently an issue where using the latest GCC causes binaries to crash on Windows.
 Sorry.

 ## Greetz
 - jart, for the amazing [Cosmopolitan Libc](https://justine.lol/cosmopolitan/index.html).